Szer/GiraffeGenerator/README.md

 ## How it works internally

-- It parses OpenAPI spec with package `Microsoft.OpenApi.Readers` in intermediate representation (IR)
+- It parses OpenAPI spec with package `Microsoft.OpenApi.Readers` to intermediate representation (IR)
 - Then it creates F# AST based on that IR
-- Finally it produces source code file from that F# AST with `Fantomas`
+- Finally it produces source code file with help of `Fantomas`

 ## How to build